gomathishankar28/ms4_bubbles/TESTING.md

 ## Issues found and fixed during Coding

 1. I got a page not found error when i clicked on "My profile" for a new user who has just registered but not placed any order yet.
       This happened because the Profile page was designed to render the PERSONAL, SHIPPING and ORDER HISTORY details.
-And the shipping information was updated from the last order placed by the user whcih will obviously not be there for a new user who has not placed any order yet.
+And the shipping information was updated from the last order placed by the user which will obviously not be there for a new user who has not placed any order yet.
 Fixed by adding an if and else to test if the object exists and then rendering a different template.

             def profile(request):
          """ Display the user's profile. """